Famous Models of Vintage Mauser Handguns

 The Mauser 1934, a refined version of the 1914 model, featured a more ergonomic grip and improved sights.
 Despite introducing newer models, each variant retained the quality and reliability that Mauser handguns are known for.

-The Mauser HSc: A WW2 Staple
+The Mauser HSC: A WW2 Staple

 Introduced in the late 1930s, the Mauser HSc is another standout in the company’s handgun lineup.